BurcinSayin/ButterflyValley/Secret/Act1/Location/Belkzen/Freedom_Town.md

 **Government**: overlord
 **Population**: 402 (308 humans, 43 half-orcs, 34 orcs, 17 other)

+## GEOGRAPHY AND LAYOUT
+The town is situated at the confluence of the Aren River and Field's Pond, with croplands surrounding it on the southern and western sides.
+The settlement is organized around several key streets:
+- River Street, running along the northern waterfront
+- Wall Street, forming the southern boundary
+- Smith Street and Market Street, connecting the town's interior
+- Several smaller streets including Dirt Walk, Union Street, Sharpes Street, and Hall Street

+## KEY LOCATIONS
+1. **First Hall**: The town's primary administrative building
+2. **Brokeneck Tavern**: A rough establishment frequented by the town's less savory elements
+3. **The Sauced God**: Another tavern catering to the local population
+4. **Sharpes Manor**: Residence of the former Sharpes Gang leadership
+5. **Fort Freedom**: The town's defensive strongpoint

 ## STATISTICS
 * Corruption +3
 * Crime +1